-Any incidence of forced labor or child labor triggers a protocol called a Critical Incident Notification (CIN).
-Auditors report CINs to PopSockets staff within 24 hours of the conclusion of the audit with information about the incident and the supplier's response to the auditor.
-The Social Compliance Manager contacts the supplier or subcontractor's manufacturing partner immediately and requires the supplier to begin correcting the situation with the workers' best interests as the primary focus.
-PopSockets then works with the supplier and any on-site worker representative structures to assesses next steps on a case-by-case basis.
-Potential actions taken range from creating a robust remediation plan focused on root cause and preventative measures, to termination of the sourcing relationship.
+Any zero-tolerance issue found in an audit, including forced labor or child labor, triggers a protocol called a Critical Incident Notification (CIN).
+Auditors report CINs to PopSockets staff within 24 hours of the conclusion of the audit.
+PopSockets works with the supply chain partner and any on-site worker representative structures to assesses next steps on a case-by-case basis.
+Potential actions taken range from creating a robust remediation plan focused on root cause and preventative measures to termination of the sourcing relationship.